Sharp multiple testing boundary for sparse sequences: Sharp boundaries: beta-min condition and Gaussian noise

 The asymptotically minimax procedure \eqref{equidealthresh} requires the knowledge of the sparsity parameter $s_n$.
 A natural question is whether there exists an {\em adaptive} multiple testing procedure that achieves the minimax risk without using the knowledge of $s_n$.
 Such procedures do exist.
 Some will require an additional {\em polynomial sparsity} assumption: for some unknown $c<1$,

-\begin{theorem} Consider $\Theta_b=\Theta(a_b,s_n)$ as in \eqref{signalb} where $b$ is either fixed in $\R$ or is a sequence $b=b_n$ tending to $+\infty$ (in which case one replaces $\overline\Phi(b)$ by $0$ in the next display).
-Then there exists a multiple testing procedure $\vphi$, not depending on $s_n$ or $b$, such that in the sparse asymptotics \eqref{sparse}
+\begin{theorem} In the Gaussian location model of Example~\ref{ex:GaussianSequence}, consider $\Theta_b=\Theta(a_b,s_n)$ as in \eqref{signalb} where $b$ is either fixed in $\R$ or is a sequence $b=b_n$ tending to $+\infty$.
+There exists a multiple testing procedure $\vphi$, not depending on $s_n$ or $b$, such that in the sparse asymptotics \eqref{sparse}

 In particular this holds for the empirical Bayes $\ell$-value procedure \eqref{ellvalp} taken at any fixed threshold $t\in (0,1)$.
 In addition, under \eqref{polspa}, this also holds for the BH procedure \eqref{defBH} taken at a vanishing level $\alpha=\alpha_n=o(1)$ that satisfies $-\log(\alpha_n)=o(\sqrt{\log n})$. \end{theorem}